UGa football player killed in wreck after title celebration

 Another Georgia player, linebacker Nolan Smith, said Willock’s death ”hurt my heart.”

-“All I have to say the GREAT ONES LEAVE (TOO) SOON,” Smith tweeted. “@DevinWillock I LOVE YOU FOREVER.”
+”All I have to say the GREAT ONES LEAVE (TOO) SOON,” Smith tweeted. ”(at)DevinWillock I LOVE YOU FOREVER.”

 A few hours before his death, Willock retweeted a post that showed him taking time with a young Georgia fan at what appeared to a restaurant, even letting the youngster wear his championship ring.